Blue Moon explained

 It’s then that we get two full Moons within a calendar month, and this has led to the informal meaning: a blue Moon is the second full Moon in a month.

-You’d be forgiven for thinking the definition of a blue Moon as the second full Moon in a month dates back centuries, but it’s actually startlingly modern: a 1946 edition of Sky & Telescope magazine.
+You might think this definition dates back centuries, but it’s actually startlingly modern: a 1946 edition of Sky & Telescope magazine.

-Writing for the magazine, James Hugh Pruett misinterpreted blue Moon dates in old copies of the Maine Farmer’s Almanac periodical.
-This astronomically incorrect definition is now arguably the most widely-used understanding of a blue Moon.
+Writing for the magazine, James Hugh Pruett misinterpreted dates in old copies of the Maine Farmer’s Almanac periodical.

-But the older, more traditional meaning is a ‘seasonal blue Moon’ and is specific to the astronomical season.
+But the older, more traditional meaning is a seasonal blue Moon and is specific to the astronomical season.

 Equinoxes occur when the Sun crosses the celestial equator.
 For Earth, this is the point that the planet’s axis points neither towards nor away from the Sun.
 Credit: BBC Sky at Night Magazine